-- 51.04 percent graduates have expressed their satisfaction with the library and urinal facilities managed by the College. - 51 to 53 percent graduates have expressed moderate satisfaction towards sports and lab facilities offered by the College. - These graduates have expressed positive responses to other facilities of the college like gender-wise toilets, drinking water, classrooms, furniture, electricity, free-wifi and internet, information flowing system and indoor activities like chess, quiz contest, spelling contest, poetry writing contest and essay/story writing.
+- 63.79 percent graduates have expressed their satisfaction with the library and urinal facilities managed by the College. - 39.66 percent of these graduates find canteen facilities to be satisfactory. - 25 to 31 percent graduates have expressed moderate satisfaction towards sports and lab facilities offered by the College. - These graduates have expressed positive responses to other facilities of the college like gender-wise toilets, drinking water, classrooms, furniture, electricity, free-wifi and internet, information flowing system and indoor activities like chess, quiz contest, spelling contest, poetry writing contest and essay/story writing.